bitwyre/sdk/cpp/README.md

 # Official Bitwyre C++ Software Development Kit

-# Getting Started
+## C++ REST SDK
+We are building a cross-platform open source library allows one to create asynchronous REST clients.

+The Dispatcher class is responsible to send request.
+Each end point has to process response, write it to JSON format output.

-The API URL is retrieve from the environment variable `URL_API_BITWYRE`, but if you do not set it, a default one pointing to our production cluster will be used.
+The API URL is retrieved from the environment variable `URL_API_BITWYRE`, but if you do not set it, a default one pointing to our production cluster will be used.

 # Building from source

 ## Requirements